 Hydrologic and hydraulic design calculations for the pre-development and post-development conditions for the design storms specified in this Regulation.
 Such calculations shall include:

-Description of the design storm frequency, intensity and duration.
+Description of the design storm frequency, intensity, and duration.

 Time of concentration.

 Soil Runoff Curve Number (CN) based on land use and soil hydrologic group.